Membakut District: The Origin

-The Origin of Membakut District, Membakut comes from the word 'BAKUT' which means 'TOWN'.
-'MEM' is a colloquial word when combined with 'MEMBAKUT' meaning 'MAKING A TOWN'.
+The Origin of Membakut District, Membakut comes from the word "Bakut" which means town.
+"Mem" is a colloquial word when combined with "Membakut" meaning making a town.
 Membakut was originally the name of a village occupied by the Brunei tribe and the Dusun tribe located on the banks of a river about 5km from the coast (sea), now the village is called Kg.
 Brunei.
-Membakut was made the name of a town to replace its original name 'BUA'.
+Membakut was made the name of a town to replace its original name "Bua".
 This idea was the result of the Community Leader, the late OKK Hj.
 Saman Bin Md.
 Yaakub.
 Membakut Subdistrict was initially explored in 1898.
 This town was previously subject to the British North Borneo Government Administration.

 History

 It was once called Pekan Kecil Membakut (English: Small Town of Membakut).
-It was declared a Small District in 1977.
+It was declared a Small District in 1977, under the administration of the Beaufort District.
 The office building of the Small District of Membakut was completed in 1978.

 In October 2023, Membakut became a full district (daerah penuh) of Sabah, East Malaysia.
 The Membakut District launching ceremony was held on 14 October 2023.
 As a full district, its area grew from 132.8 square km to 1,480 square km.
 Membakut District covers the Lumat area up to Kayau.